-\$ '000 2020 Budget 2020 Actual 202 Varia Interest and investment revenue 14,416 12,727 (1,689) (12)% U Income received from interest on investments was r Reserve Bank of Australia (RBA) following the deve Council's investment portfolio.

-Net gains from disposal of assets

-100% U

-Council recognised \$1.9 million gain on sale from land sales identified for 2019-20, however losses were incurred from the disposal of other infrastructure assets which resulted in a Net Loss from Disposal of Assets in 2019-20.

-Rental income 6,089 7,724 1,635 27% F

-The variance in the Rental Income category relates Community Facilities income of \$1.8 million that was budgeted for in User Charges in the original budget and transferred to Rental Income in a quarterly budget review.

-EXPENSES

-Materials and contracts 100,677 119,094 (18,417) (18)% Use Torecast expenditure savings targets were not achieved in Materials and Contracts expense across the organisation in

-Forecast expenditure savings targets were not achieved in Materials and Contracts expense across the organisation in 2019-20 which resulted in actual expenditure exceeding the original budget.

-Depreciation and amortisation

-(13)% U

-The variance in depreciation expense is due to the large number of completed projects that were capitalised throughout the year that resulted in additional depreciation expense that was not forecast in original projections for 2019-20.

-In addition, due to a change in Accounting Standards depreciation expense was recognised for Right Of Use Assets that was not included in Council's original 2019-20 budget (\$0.2 million).

-Net losses from disposal of assets

-。 U

-U

-Net losses from the disposal of assets relates to the disposal of assets in buildings, sewer, water, sewer, roads and stormwater drainage asset categories that were not forecast in the 2019-20 original budget.

-STATEMENT OF CASH FLOWS

-Cash flows from operating activities 178,302 121,385 (56,917)

-The unfavourable cash flow variance from operating activities is due to the variations in Income Statement categories described above.

-Cash flows from investing activities (134,402) (76,388) 58,014 borrowing was \$30 million however \$50 million was drawn down in Q4 2019-20.

-The net positive position in sale/purchase of investment securities (\$65.3 million), underspend in capital works (\$8.1 million), net favourable position of sale of infrastructure (\$7.0 million) was partially offset by purchase of intangible assets (\$22.5 million) that resulted in a favourable comparison to original budget in 2019-20.

-Cash flows from financing activities (16,464) 3,240 19,704 (120)% F The favourable variance in net cash provided from financing activities is because the original budget forecast for external
+\$ '000 2020 Budget 2020 Actual 202 Varia - Interest and investment revenue Income received from interest on investments was negati Reserve Bank of Australia (RBA) following the developme Council's investment portfolio.
+Net gains from disposal of assets Council recognised \$1.9 million gain on sale from land sa disposal of other infrastructure assets which resulted in a 100% U curred from the Rental income The variance in the Rental Income category relates Comr User Charges in the original budget and transferred to Re 27% F udgeted for in EXPENSES Materials and contracts Forecast expenditure savings targets were not achieved i 2019-20 which resulted in actual expenditure exceeding t (18,417) se across the org (18)% U anisation in Depreciation and amortisation The variance in depreciation expense is due to the large year that resulted in additional depreciation expense that In addition, due to a change in Accounting Standards dep not included in Council's original 2019-20 budget (\$0.2 m se was recognise ed for Right Of Us e Assets that wa Net losses from disposal of assets Net losses from the disposal of assets relates to the dispo stormwater drainage asset categories that were not forec ∞ U ads and STATEMENT OF CASH FLOWS Cash flows from operating activities The unfavourable cash flow variance from operating activ described above.
+178,302 vities is due to th 121,385 e variations in In (56,917) come Statement (32)% U categories Cash flows from investing activities The net positive position in sale/purchase of investment s net favourable position of sale of infrastructure (\$7.0 million million) that resulted in a favourable comparison to origina on) was partially offset by purcha Cash flows from financing activities The favourable variance in net cash provided from financi porrowing was \$30 million however \$50 million was drawn 19,704 nal budget foreca (120)% F st for external